PHuhn/py-media-wiki/README.md

 Make sure the text is flush left except for code.
 Code is indented two spaces.This script processes the comments as a text document.

 ### Wiki
 These Wiki pages were initialy created by the CS2Wiki.awk scripts with the library's XML file, and again regenerated with cs2media_wiki.py.
 The cs2media_wiki.py script got me 95% of the way to creating the MediaWiki file.
 Make sure the text is flush left except for code (which should be indented 2 spaces).
-Search for -code- in the conversion to verify that the '''code''' was converted corectly, then delete the -code- line.
+In one, I replaced all &#96;&#96;1 and {&#96;&#96;0} with &#38;lt;T&#38;gt;

 Check these Wiki pages for examples: